-We are using temporal data to construct the evolving networks in this work.
-As such, we will refer to them as temporal graphs~\cite{Holme2012}.
-While a complex dynamical system typically drives the temporal graphs, the underlying equations of motion are unknown.
 Temporal graph data is commonly represented using attributed information on the edges for the time intervals or instances in which the edges are active~\cite{Chen2016a,Huang2015}.
 Using this attributed information, we can represent the graph in several ways including edge labeling, snapshots, and static graph representations~\cite{Wang2019}.
-In this work we will first represent the data in the standard attributed (labeled) temporal graph structure and then use the graph snapshots approach.
-The graph snapshots represent the temporal graph as a sequence of static graphs $G_0, G_1, \ldots, G_n$.
+In this work we will first represent the data in the standard attributed (labeled) temporal graph structure and then use the graph snapshots approach, where our input is a sequence of static graphs $G_0, G_1, \ldots, G_n$.

-The standard network analysis tools for studying temporal networks often include measures such as centrality or flow measures~\cite{Borgatti2005}, temporal clustering for event detection~\cite{Crawford2018, You2021, Moriano2019}, and connectedness~\cite{Kempe2002}.
+The available tools for analyzing such data is often inspired by the tools from the static network community; for instance, centrality or flow measures~\cite{Borgatti2005}; temporal clustering for event detection~\cite{Crawford2018, You2021, Moriano2019}; and connectedness~\cite{Kempe2002}.
 However, these tools do not account for higher-dimensional structures (e.g., loops as a one-dimensional structure).
 It may be important to account for evolving higher-dimensional structures in temporal networks to understand the changing structure better.
 For example, a highly connected network may only have one connected component with no clear clusters, but the number of loops within the network may detect the change.